pombredanne/Do_SPDX/README.md

 To follow Unix standards, all output will be assumed to go to stdout unless output is clarified in the configuration file they provide.

+The database will be implemented in mySql, the open source SQL standard.
+The schema has been provided to the team by Liang Cao, a University of Nebraska graduate student.
+[Here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/database/Database%20Schema.pdf "Database Schema") is the most up-to-date schema.

 An image showing a data flow diagram (DFD) of this module can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/img/DFD.jpg "do_spdx DFD").
 The decomposition for this DFD can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/dfd/DFD.txt "DFD Decomposition").

 Installation